Overview

 To install a module from the official repository click the Install Module button in the Add-on Modules tab to open the module browser.

 This browser contains a list of all available modules hosted on or approved to be part of the official Foundry VTT repository.
-From this list you can click the install module button for an individual module, which will cause Foundry to download and install the module.
+From this list you can click the Install button for an individual module, which will cause Foundry to download and install the module.
 This may take several minutes depending on the size of the module, but a notice will appear when the installation is complete.

 Modules that are already installed will be indicated as such and grayed out.